NathanHuisman/website-energydrank/README.md

 You can start cringing by reading the source code (quiz.js), with cool features including but not limited to parsing XML with Regex. **Yes, really.**

+When you read the code it just gets worse and worse...
+Including cursed things such as:
+- document.addEventListener("load", main())
+- Parsing XML with regex (or more like converting XML into HTML)
+- Some very cringy but vaguely self-aware comments

 Fun fact: at the showcase it did not work, as it turned out parsing XML with regex is not very stable.

 Have fun!